September officially ends summer and welcomes fall in France. The weather is still warm, but cozy.

 These are the things that are non-negotiables when packing for a trip to any destination.

 Keep things organized by putting each type in color-coded luggage organizers.
-Putting them in these separate, lightweight packing cubes or pouches make it easier for you to find or keep them in place.
+Putting them in these separate, lightweight packing cubes or pouches makes it easier for you to find or keep them in place.

 Toiletry Kit – Bring only those that you won’t most likely find in drugstores or malls in France.
 If your skin is adaptable and not too sensitive, bring products that have multipurpose such as moisturizing facial wash, or shampoo and conditioner bars.
 Otherwise, travel toiletry kit essentials include deodorant, makeup, toothpaste, toothbrush, travel size shampoo, conditioner, body soap, razor/grooming kit, and towel.